Manfrin92/fiap_tech_challenge_1/README.md

 npm install
 ```

-then, run the development server:
+then, run the development server at "/app" directory:

 ```bash
 npm run dev